-Unless you are receiving Ontario Works or ODSP, it is not based on the amount of rent that you currently pay.
+The benefit is not based on the amount of rent that you currently pay as that is not part of the formula.
 You will receive the same amount even if you move to a place with lower rent.

-If you are receiving OW or ODSP, the total amount of your Canada-Ontario Housing Benefit and your shelter allowance from Ontario Works or ODSP cannot be more than you pay for rent and utilities.
+However, if you are receiving OW or ODSP, the sum of the amount of your Canada-Ontario Housing Benefit and your shelter allowance from Ontario Works or ODSP cannot be more than you pay for rent and utilities.
 The COHB will be reduced to adjust for this.

 Households may also receive first and last month’s rent assistance as required.